-Different methods and approaches exist to measure LAI.
-The methods are already applied on part of the ICP Forests plots.
+Different methods and approaches exist to assess LAI.
+The methods are already applied on many ICP Forests plots.
 Countries are free to select any of the described methods described below.
 However, within these methods they have to follow the prescription of the Manual part and have to document and submit additional method specific variables as described in the subchapters.

-LAI (measured in m2/m2) is here defined as half the total leaf area of the forest canopy divided by the ground area below the canopy (CHEN & BLACK 1991).
-This is still the most often used definition, though principally other definitions exist (e.g. MYNENI et al. 1997, CHEN & BLACK 1992, compare JONCKHEERE et al. 2004).
-Another difficulty in the definition is that the annual cycle of leaf production and fall prohibits to measure "the LAI" of a forest stand, since this varies with time.
-We considered that it is important for most model applications to know the maximum LAI that is reached at one point in time during the vegetation period, since the annual development of leaves may well be estimated based on this value.
-So it is indeed the maximum LAI in the vegetation period (LAI{max}) that the manual focuses on and all different methods are applied in a way to extract this quantity.
-As a consequence, any method considered in this manual had to prove that it is able to measure maximum LAI in the given definition, which is most reliably measured using littertraps in a deciduous forest.
+LAI (measured in m2/m2) is here defined as half the total leaf area of the forest canopy divided by the ground area below the canopy (Chen & Black 1991).
+This is still the most often used definition, though principally other definitions exist (e.g. Myneni et al. 1997, Chen & Black 1992, compare Jonckheere et al. 2004).
+Another difficulty in the definition is that the annual cycle of leaf production and fall prohibits to measure "the" LAI of a forest stand, since this varies with time.
+We considered that it is important for most model applications to know the maximum LAI that is reached during the vegetation period, since the annual development of leaves may well be derived from this value.
+So it is indeed the maximum LAI in the vegetation period (LAImax) that the manual focuses on and all described methods are applied in a way to extract this quantity.
+As a consequence, any method considered in this manual had to prove that it is able to measure maximum LAI in the given definition, which is most reliably measured using litter traps in a deciduous forest.

-Different definitions do also exist for the borders of the forest canopy to assess, since it is usual to measure either on the ground, or in different heights up to 2m above the floor.
-This and other settings do influence the comparability of results from different countries and from different approaches and have been revised in this manual part.
+Different definitions do also exist for the lower border of the forest canopy to assess, since it is usual to measure either on the ground, or in different heights up to 2m above the floor.
+This and other settings do influence the comparability of results from different countries and from different approaches and have been revised in this part of the manual.